jelodev/Pog-Twitter/README.md

 ![Example](https://i.imgur.com/Fzm7DcW.png)

-App name is the source label btw.
+App name is the source label by the way.

 * After you filled in all the required information and created the app you should now see three buttons, one of them is "Keys and tokens", press it.